Pakistan Pushes For More Effective UNSC, Focusing On Its Failure To End Israels War Against Gaza - UrduPoint

 Consideration of the Council's reform must remain exclusively within the intergovernmental negotiations process, he said, cautioning against duplication at the forthcoming Summit of the Future.

-Several delegates highlighted the need for more inclusive and representative membership, while others argued for limiting the use of the veto.
+Several delegates highlighted the need for more inclusive and representative membership, while others arguing for limiting the use of the veto.

 At a moment of increased violence, he said, the United Nations seems paralyzed largely due to divisions within the Security Council, which is falling dangerously short of its mandate as the primary custodian for the maintenance of international peace and security.